seekayel/starter-express-graphql/README.md

 # starter-express-graphql

-This starter will setup a graphql query endpoint to the Cyclic AWS DynamoDB table.
+This starter will setup a graphql query endpoint backed by a Cyclic app DynamoDB table.

 It is adapted from: https://graphql.org/graphql-js/

 ## Running

+1. `npm install`
-`npm run start` - then open localhost:4000/graphql
+2. `npm run start`
+3. open localhost:4000/graphql

 ### UI

-Run query with ui:  https://wild-pike-clothes.dev.cyclic.app/graphql
+Run query with ui:  http://localhost:4000/graphql

 ```graphql
 {